How to Hire Employees in Puerto Rico

 - Home health aide – $100 per day

-Full-time employees who work more than 40 hours per week or more than 10 hours per day are entitled to overtime pay at one-and-a-half times their hourly wages.
-If any employee works six hours or more in a day, he’s allowed at least a 30 minute meal break.
+Any full-time employee who works more than 40 hours a week or 10 hours a day entitled to overtime pay at one-and-a-half times their hourly wages.
+Any employee who works at least six hours a day has the right to a minimum 30-minute meal break.

-All workers who work at least 115 hours per month (roughly 5-½ hours a day, or 28 hours a week) earn one day of sick leave each month.
-If you have at least 15 employees, you also must allow workers to use sick time to care for family members, including parents, spouses, and children.
+Any employee who works at least 115 hours a month, which translates to 28 hours a week, or five and a half hours a day, is entitled to one day of sick leave per month.
+Companies with at least 15 employees must also allow workers to use sick time to care for family members, including parents, spouses, and children.

 Paid time off

-- 0.5 days per month in year one
+- 0.5 days per month the first year

-- 1 day per month years 6 through 15
+- 1 day per month in the sixth through fifteenth years

 You can find more information about Puerto Rico’s hiring practices and labor laws at the Puerto Rico Department of Labor website.